-Platanitos Sea Turtle Camp and Volunteers
+Platanitos Sea Turtle Camp

 The Platanitos Sea Turtle Camp at Playa Las Tortugas is located on the Pacific coast approximately 70 miles north of Puerto Vallarta in the State of Nayarit, Mexico.
 The Camp is regulated and directed by Mexico’s National Commission of Protected Areas (CONANP), part of the Secretariat of the Environment and Natural Resources.

 The Turtle Camp’s home is an exceptional place.
 It lies between the beach and over 1100 acres of pristine salt-water tidal estuary on the north end of 11 miles of beach branded as “Costa Tortuga” on Mexico’s Riviera Nayarit.
 East of the Camp are channels and pools filled with mangroves, waterfowl, shrimp, and an enormous array of other flora and fauna.
 Along with species of sea turtle that nest on the beach, the estuary is nesting habitat for a large number of birds including many that migrate from the Rocky Mountain corridor.
 Just east of the estuary, semi-tropical forested hills begin rising to eventually give form to the Sierra Madre, home to native Indian tribes such as the Cora and colorful Huichol.